lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 To enable a fair comparison between protocols, the following assumptions are made:

 * The overhead calculations in this section use an 8 bytes ICV (e.g., AES_128_CCM_8 or AES-CCM-16-64-128) or 16 bytes (e.g. AES-CCM, AES-GCM, or ChaCha20-Poly1305).
 * A minimum number of algorithms and cipher suites is offered.
-The algorithm used/offered are P-256 or Curve25519, ECDSA with P-256 and SHA-256 or Ed25519, AES-CCM_8 or ChaCha20-Poly1305, and SHA-256.
+The algorithm used/offered are P-256 or Curve25519, ECDSA with P-256 and SHA-256 or Ed25519, AES-CCM_8, and SHA-256.
 * The length of key identifiers are 1 byte.
 * The length of connection identifiers are 1 byte.
 * DTLS handshake message fragmentation is not considered.